What is Commitment Phobia?

 Today, many get to a certain stage of life and give up.
 Where are those who are willing to take a risk who have the experience and knowledge of history to make wise decisions?
 With freedoms and even many privileges at risk, is it worth upsetting a comfortable lifestyle?
 Many of those risks are being left to the generation now coming up, with mixed consequences based on inexperience and social pressure.

 Is commitment phobia escalated because mistakes and blunders are broadcast across the news and social media?
 I think this plays a role for many who often depend on updates of world events with posts and news broadcasts.
 With the effects of Photoshop, video effects and the ability to create viral posts based on false facts, fear sets in for any misstep.
-This fear also carries over in creating and managing new business ventures, which is extremely dangerous for entrepreneurs.
+This fear also carries over and escalates in creating and managing new business ventures, which carries a good deal of risk for entrepreneurs.
 If that fear has set in, start with the three simple steps listed here.

 Three small steps to overcome commitment phobia.

 COMMITTMENT ONE: Face Your Fear.
 Actually write it down. (yes, with pencil and paper!)
 When you fully define a problem and see it, you reduce the size immensely.
-The problem doesn’t go away, but you’ll be able to look at the situation with more realistic logic.
+The problem doesn’t go away, but you’ll be able to look at the situation more logically and realistically.

 COMMITTMENT TWO: Take a small risk.
 It’s O.K. to start very small.
-This is very important at any stage of life because once you stop taking any risks, even though you’re still breathing, you’re dead in many ways.
+Taking even small risks is very important at any stage of life because once you stop pursuing any new ventures, even though you’re still breathing, you’re dead in many ways.
+(Need help?
+Read the article Create a Form and Fill!)

 COMMITTMENT THREE: Celebrate the ground you’ve gained and commit to a larger step.
 Commitment phobia can occur in most every area of life.
 Look at your relationships.
 Are you afraid to commit to someone you care about?
 Fear has no boundaries of time, subject or personality.

 With the rise of entitlement and commitment phobia, the freedoms our founding fathers risked their lives for could disappear.
 Remember, it doesn’t take much to commit to a cause, give of yourself to a person or worthy organization or start a new venture.
-Start small, but start now!
+Start small, start now and keep breathing!